 More income means higher demands for education and training

-With the higher demands for education and training, commercial real estate agents can expect to earn more than twice what residential agents earn.
-Commercial agents had a median annual gross income of $108,800 last year, according to the 2017 NAR Commercial Member Profile.
-Commercial brokers tend to have higher incomes than agents, but there are more NAR commercial agents, 31 percent, than brokers, 17 percent.
+With the higher demands for education and training, commercial real estate agents can expect to earn approximately twice what residential agents earn.
+Commercial agents had an average salary of $83,535 last year, according to the 2019-2020 Real Estate Income Guide.

 Zaidi said his background in investments, acquisitions, management consulting, and as an analyst helps him as a commercial broker, he said.
 Finance and marketing degrees are also valuable because the job requires an understanding of underwriting, lending, tax ramifications, and the ability to communicate effectively with the buyer and seller.
 Sixty-eight percent of commercial agents have a bachelor’s degree or higher.